How Much Does It Cost to Replumb a House in NZ? (2026)

 Related cost guides

 Sources: Master Plumbers NZ — masterplumbers.org.nz; PGDB pricing guidance 2026.
-Figures are 2026 estimates for guidance only and exclude GST unless stated — always get written quotes for your specific project.
+Figures are 2026 estimates for guidance only and exclude GST unless stated, so always get written quotes for your specific project.
 Last updated 2026-05.